 Small secondary spontaneous pneumothorax will require admission for observation, with a low threshold for attempting needle decompression.
 Those that are large and symptomatic require a chest drain, via Seldinger technique, to be placed.

-Traumatic pneumothoraces will normally require a surgical chest drain insertion (Fig. 6), or otherwise admitting for observation if small and asymptomatic; importantly, there is no role in needle decompression in traumatic non-tensioning pneumothoraces*.
+Traumatic pneumothoraces will normally require a surgical chest drain insertion (Fig. 6), placed in the Triangle of Safety (Fig. 7), or otherwise admitting for observation if small and asymptomatic; importantly, there is no role in needle decompression in traumatic non-tensioning pneumothoraces*.

 *For traumatic tension pneumothoraces, either needle decompression (in 5th intercoastal space mix-axillary line) or finger thoracostomy is required, prior to chest drain insertion

 Initial management of suspected tension pneumothorax should be needle decompression with high-flow oxygen, then subsequent chest drain insertion.

 Needle decompression involves inserting a large-bore cannula into the pleural cavity through the 2nd intercostal space mid-clavicular line or 5th intercostal space mid-axillary line.
 A subsequent hiss of air confirms the diagnosis.

 Following chest drain insertion, a CXR must be performed; any persisting pneumothorax or clinical instability warrants discussion with a thoracic surgeon